 - Ascorbyl Palmitate (a special form of vitamin C) – 1,000mg in divided doses

 - Fish oil

 When Do You Come To My Office For Help?

 You are doing your best at home, but your pimples don’t leave you alone, or your skin feels irritated, or you are getting acne scars or even hard nodules; now you should see a doctor (me!).

 Laser treatments are very good at clearing your skin.
 Medical microdermabrasion facials can also be very helpful.
+And microneedling is great for acne scars.
 Doctor’s supervised, individualized skin care products are also available.
 In certain circumstances, antibiotics might be used.